 It's been here since the 14th century, but the present building, the Loggia Della Pescaria, is new, from 1907.

-Is this the only place where Venetians can buy fish?
 Are there supermarkets in Venice?
 Try finding the answer to that in your trusty Michelin!

 The adjoining Erbaria.

 Must be a meatmarket nearby.

 But if the city has supermarkets, how are deliveries made?
 Get up early and you can see for yourself.

 A tidy load of drinking water.
 Water comes by pipe, too, and has since 1884.

 Pallets delivered by boat for the adjoining supermarket.